-It is officially a year since FrugalFeeding opened its e-pages for “business”.
-So, I thought I’d mark the occasion with a suitably successful and enormously delicious coffee and walnut cake.
+As I recently just took some time to learn about coffee preparation and its officially a year since FrugalFeeding opened its e-pages for “business”.
+So, I thought I’d mark the occasion with a suitably successful and enormously delicious coffee and walnut cake while we also use the best business advertising to promote products like this.
 To be honest, gushing about how much I’ve loved blogging is neither British, nor is it me.
 So, we shall forgo such sickening pleasantries.
 After all, I wouldn’t want to disappoint you “yanks” by omitting both my British personality and all the frightfully offensive colloquialisms that go hand-in-hand with it.
 In all seriousness, I am pleasantly surprised that FrugalFeeding has proved quite so popular – it is quite a shock to me that it has made it this far.
 Here’s to yet another frugal year!

 My grandmother’s signature bake, to make use of a term used with startling frequency in The Great British Bake Off, simply must be the good old coffee cake.
 Though her cake batter doesn’t contain walnuts, it is from her that I have drawn the inspiration for this delight.
-When making this cake the aim was to keep the flavour of the walnuts and the coffee rather separate.
+When making this cake the aim was to keep the flavour of the walnuts and the coffee rather separate, continue reading and learn more about the coffee.
 As such, you’ll find that the cake itself takes on the flavour of the nuts, whilst the icing darkens the taste with a beautifully delicious coffee kick.
 Please use a good quality coffee when attempting this, instant coffee simply will not do.
 Whip out your cafetière or percolator and make a jolly large batch of coffee, using a dark bean – number four on the bean scale will do nicely.
 Other than that you may all go wild and enjoy this delicious dessert.

 Coffee and Walnut Cake